GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Conclusions

 \section{Conclusions}

-This paper presented a graph foundation model trained on graph datasets from diverse domains.
-The model aims to represent graphs as vectors that are effective in graph-level downstream tasks.
-We introduced a multi-graph construction method to generate consistent node embeddings across different datasets and a reference distribution module to effectively utilize the information of node embeddings.
-The experiments of few-shot graph classification and graph clustering demonstrated the superiority of our method over the competitors.
-A limitation of GraphVec-FM is its inability to perform zero‑shot learning, as it does not leverage language models or any textual information.
-Future extension is to incorporate cross‑modal alignment during training.
+This paper presented GraphVec, a graph vectorization model trained on multiple source datasets for graph-level representation learning.
+GraphVec maps graphs into fixed-dimensional vectors that can be directly used for downstream tasks.
+We introduced a multi-graph construction method to generate consistent node embeddings across datasets and a reference distribution module to better exploit node-embedding information.
+Experiments on few-shot graph classification and graph clustering demonstrated the superiority of GraphVec over competing methods.
+One limitation is that GraphVec does not support zero-shot learning, as it does not use language models or textual information.
+Future work will incorporate cross-modal alignment during training.